ACS Style Guide (use this for formatting your content)

 D. A discussion section should not just recapitulate your results, but should also critically evaluate and discuss your results in the context of your overall effort and the larger research field.
 Combination of results and discussion sections might be appropriate in some cases.

 Your faculty advisory chair should work with you until your dissertation/thesis is of publication quality.
 “First draft” efforts with numerous spelling, grammatical, computer format (spacing and font problems), and other errors should never be presented to your examination committee.
 Such a preliminary effort would be embarrassing to you and to your faculty advisory chair, since it reveals a glaring lapse of professionalism.

 The members of your faculty advisory/examination committee have the responsibility to read carefully and evaluate critically your entire dissertation/thesis.
 Your dissertation/thesis does not have to be perfect, but you should desire, and seriously attempt, to make it your best effort.
 Journal editors, referees, and grant evaluation panels place significant emphasis on professionalism, scientific accuracy, and ethics demonstrated in manuscripts submitted for publication and proposals submitted for research funding.
 Your dissertation/thesis will usually represent a major independent effort in this demanding aspect of professional research and formal writing.

-By college policy, all theses and dissertations must be submitted electronically as an ETD, thus allowing greater accessibility to it by scholars all over the world via the Internet.
-Instructions for preparing your ETD are available online at http://etd.byu.edu and in the library (HBLL).
-Also refer to the “Department Graduating Checklist” for pointers on submitting your work.
-You can get that list from the assistant graduate coordinator or here.
+By Graduate Studies policy, all theses and dissertations must be submitted electronically as an ETD, thus allowing greater accessibility to it by scholars all over the world via the Internet.
+Instructions for preparing your ETD are available online at https://gradprogress.sim.byu.edu/resources.
 The ETD must be submitted in a timely manner so as to allow time for department and college approvals before the deadline.